i-am-chitti/dev-talks-wp-fse-theme/README.md

 - Customizable blog page: The theme comes with a customizable blog page template that allows you to display your blog posts in a clean, modern layout.
 - Responsive design: Dev Talks Theme is designed to be fully responsive, ensuring that your website looks great on all devices.

+## Installation
+1. Download this as zip
+2. In your WordPress dashboard, navigate to Appearance > Themes.
+3. Click on the "Add New" button.
+4. Click on the "Upload Theme" button.
+5. Choose the zip file you downloaded in step 1.
+6. Click the "Install Now" button.
+7. Once the theme is installed, click the "Activate" button to activate it.
+8. Create two pages and set one as homepage and other as front page from `Reading` sub-page of `Settings` page in WordPress Dashboard.

 ## Understand the Folder Structure :open_file_folder:
 ```